paulczar/ci-demo/blog.md

 For development, I wanted to follow the [GitHub Flow](https://guides.github.com/introduction/flow/) methodology as much as possible.
 My merge/deploy steps are a bit different, but the basic flow is the same.
 This allows me to use GitHub's notification system to trigger Jenkins jobs when Pull Requests are created or merged.

 I used the Deis CLI to create two applications: [ghost](http://ghost.ci-demo.paulcz.net) from the code in the `master` branch, and [stage-ghost](http://stage-ghost.ci-demo.paulcz.net) from the code in the `development` branch.
-These are my Production and Staging environments, respectively.
+These are my `production` and `staging` environments, respectively.

 Both the `development` and `master` branches are protected with GitHub settings that restrict changes from being pushed directly to the branch.
 Furthermore, any Pull Requests need to pass tests before they can be merged.